How to book a course?

 You can order a new certificate here.

-No. If your certificate has expired, you cannot perform hot work until you have completed and been approved for a new hot work course.
+If your certificate has expired, you cannot perform hot work until you have completed and been approved for a new hot work course.

 Yes , practical firefighting exercises must be carried out in connection with all hot work courses.